Virtua Quest: Plot

+Sei meets his new navigator, a creature named Bit.
+Then a girl approaches him and directs him to log out, which Sei is unable to do.
 The girl then tells him to go to a warehouse and find what he needs there, and tells him that he's "in this fight, no matter what.
-The only person that can defend you is yourself."
-She also tells him to head to a building, and that the root user, the one preventing his logout, is there.
-She informs him that defeating the root user will let him logout.
-She then disappears.
+The only person that can defend you is yourself." before disappearing.

-Sei heads to the warehouse, and falls through the glass ceiling.
-He meets a man that bears a vague resemblance to his father, and tells him that he may need to fight, questioning whether he considers to fight for himself or for others.
-Sei answers a baffled reply to this, and as to rid his anxiety, the man teaches him Sypnapse Break, a special technique.
-Once taught this, Sei is confident, and starts his Hunter journey.
+At the warehouse, Sei meets a man that bears a vague resemblance to his father, and tells him that he may need to fight, questioning whether he considers to fight for himself or for others.
+Sei is baffled, and as to rid his anxiety, the man teaches him Synapse Break, a special technique.
+Once taught this, Sei is confident, and starts his hunter journey.